A Healthy Approach to Juice for Toddlers (& Kids)

 Related reading: How to Keep Kids Hydrated

+Fruit juice can also contain other beneficial compounds, such as antioxidants and phytonutrients.
 Antioxidants help to protect the body from damage caused by free radicals, while phytonutrients are plant compounds that have a variety of health benefits.

 Today, some fruit juices are fortified with extra nutrients.
 Take orange juice, for example.
 You can purchase it with added calcium and vitamin D.

-Juices for Toddlers and Children
+Juice for Toddlers and Children

 Orange Juice